 Rowing is another good alternative for the cardio portion of your workout.
 As with the Airdyne bike, you can also use the rowing machine for HIIT cardio or intervals.

-Keep these cues in mind to ensure you use the rower correctly:
+Keep these steps in mind to ensure you use the rower correctly:

 - Drive with your legs (don’t let your arms do all the work)